April 7, 2024 | Article by Matt Clark Social Share

 What damages are recoverable in animal bite cases?

 A Plaintiff is entitled to recover damages for past and future and medical expenses, past and future wage loss, past and future pain and suffering, and if it is deemed that conduct is bad enough, punitive damages (i.e., punishment damages against the defendant).
+In cases involving dog attacks, an affordable dog bite lawyer can help victims pursue these damages effectively.
 If the victim dies, his or her survivors are entitled to recover full compensation for the economic losses that result from the victim’s death, as well as emotional distress damages that stem from the loss of society, care, and comfort of the decedent.
 If the survivors can prove that the victim lived for a period of time between the negligent act and death, they can also bring an action for punitive damages.